vespa-engine/sample-apps/billion-scale-vector-search/README.md

 SPANN uses a hybrid combination of graph and inverted index methods for approximate nearest neighbor search.

-This sample app demonstrates how `SPANN` can be represented using Vespa:
+This sample app demonstrates how the `SPANN` algorithm can be represented using Vespa.

+### Indexing

-* Randomly select 20% of the vector data to represent centroids.
-As demonstrated in the paper, random selection works reasonably well but using offline clustering can improve recall and performance.
+* Randomly select 20% of the vector data points to represent cluster centroids.
-The huge benefit of random selection is that it just need one pass through the dataset and avoids resource intensive offline clustering.
+The huge advantage of random selection is that it need one pass through the dataset and avoids resource intensive clustering for large vector datasets.
-* Index the vectors which are assigned centroids using Vespa's HNSW indexing support in a dedicated content cluster.
-This content cluster is scaled using instance types with high memory since HNSW indexing require the vector data to be in-memory for best indexing and search performance.
+* Index the vectors selected as centroids using Vespa's [HNSW](https://docs.vespa.ai/en/approximate-nn-hnsw.html) support.
+This content cluster indexing the centroids is scaled using instance types with high memory since `HNSW` indexing require that the vector data is in-memory.
-*
+* The remaining 80% of the vector data point is indexed in a dedicated content cluster with instance types using fast storage.
+* During indexing of the remaining vector data, the HNSW graph is searched for the K approximate nearest centroids and the id of the centroid is stored and indexed using classic inverted index.
+Searching the graph during indexing is performed in custom document processor [AssignNeighborsDocProc.java](src/main/java/ai/vespa/docproc/AssignNeighborsDocProc.java).
+The docproc uses an injectable component [ClusteringComponent](src/main/java/ai/vespa/ClusteringComponent.java).

 Requirements:

 * [Docker](https://www.docker.com/) Desktop installed and running.
 6GB available memory for Docker is recommended.